 x1, x2, x3, x4

-Another application of macros is to modify how operations are computed, which is the focus of the current section.
-This lets developers package sophisticated optimization techniques, making advanced solutions accessible.
+endA second application of macros is to modify how operations are computed, which is the focus of the current section.
+This lets developers bundle sophisticated optimization techniques, making advanced solutions widely accessible.
 As a result, users unfamiliar with a method's underlying complexity can focus on choosing the most suitable computational approach, rather than grappling with the implementation details.

 One distinctive feature of Julia is its ability to execute for-loops with exceptional speed.
 In fact, carefully optimized for-loops can reach peak performance within the language.
 This efficiency stems from the versatility of for-loops, which lets users fine-tune them for their specific needs.
 As a result, it's no surprise that one prominent application of macros is to customize how for-loops are computed.

-To illustrate this application, let's consider @inbounds.
-To understand what this macro accomplishes, we first need to understand how for-loops behave in Julia.
+To illustrate this usage, let's consider the @inbounds macro.
+To understand what this macro accomplishes, we must first understand how for-loops behave in Julia.
 By default, the language implements bounds checking: when an element x[i] is accessed during the i-th iteration, Julia verifies that i falls within the valid range of indices for x.
 This built-in mechanism safeguards against errors and security issues caused by out-of-bounds access.

-Using a macro within a for-loop requires its inclusion at the beginning of the for-loop.
-For instance, to disable bounds checking for every indexed element within a for-loop, we simply need to prepend the for-loop with @inbounds.
+A macro that modifies the entire structure of the for-loop requires its inclusion at the beginning of the for-loop.
+For instance, to disable bounds checking for every index accessed within a for-loop, we need to prepend the for-loop with @inbounds.

 x = rand(1_000)